Dr. Jorge Recharte

 Fostering cooperation between scientists, mountain communities and local governments, Dr. Recharte has helped develop solutions for large watersheds as well as for specialized challenges, including reducing the risk of glacial lake flooding.

-Recharte joined The Mountain Institute in 1997 after spending three years in Ecuador working for the Latin American Social Science Faculty (FLACSO) designing and heading the graduate education and research program in Mountain Societies and Sustainable Development.
+Dr. Recharte joined The Mountain Institute in 1997 to head its Andes Program (known in the Andes region as “Instituto de Montaña.”)
+Prior to TMI, he spent three years in Ecuador working for the Latin American Social Science Faculty (FLACSO) designing and heading the graduate education and research program in Mountain Societies and Sustainable Development.
 Between 1980-1981 and 1990-1993 he was an associate researcher at the International Potato Center where he developed participatory research methodologies in agriculture.

 Dr. Recharte currently serves on the Board of The Common Good Institute and is a member of the Andes Chapter of the International Mountain Society (IMS).

 Op-ed in The Washington Post by Dr. Recharte: “These Indigenous Communities are Models for How to Adapt to Climate Change.”

 Op-ed co-authored by Dr. Recharte: “As Glacial Floods Threaten Mountain Communities, a Global Exchange is Fostering Adaptation.”

 Video interview with Dr. Recharte about the initiative that won the 2018 St Andrews Prize for the Environment.